What happened to Drones? Where is the drone market heading?

 The rankings here are only based on units.

-We know several industry players prefer to sell fewer but significantly more expensive drones.
+Several industry players prefer to sell fewer but significantly more expensive drones.

 While analysts have attempted to estimate revenues, actual sales revenue is unavailable in any fact-based database.